-Explore additional activities linked to Hispanic culture with our ever-growing range of fun, cross curricular activities for all ages, from Prep to High School.
-Explore here.
+Explore additional activities linked to Hispanic culture with our ever-growing range of fun, cross-curricular activities for all ages, from prep to high school!

-We hope you enjoy learning about and celebrating Little Candles Day with your students and building their global awareness with these fun activities.
-We love seeing you and your students engage with global learning, so share some photos on social media and tag us for us to share! @MegGlobalEd
+We hope you enjoy learning about, and celebrating Little Candles Day with your students and building their global awareness with these fun activities!

 Share this post